inesp/inesp.github.io/_posts/2026-02-06-api-resilience-caching-429.md

 It is in our best interest to let the remote API be after they tell us to relax.
 Otherwise,
 - **we are wasting our own resources**: CPU time, network traffic both ways, storing logs is expensive
 - **our app could get banned entirely**: some APIs punish repeat offenders with IP blocks and revoked API keys

+[...??? the deeper reason, the thesis of the whole series: not honoring backoff is how their bad day becomes ours.
+Marc Brooker (AWS) calls retries "selfish"; the Google SRE book has a whole chapter on retry amplification.
+Could seed it here and pay it off in the circuit-breaker post. ...]

 And here is **this very simple solution** that can solve this annoying problem.